RDM3DC/AdaptiveCAD/README.md

   push‑pull editing, and export commands (STL, AMA and G‑code)
 - View mode toolbar to toggle Shaded, Wireframe and Hidden‑Line views

+### πₐ Viewer and geodesic tools
+Run `python -m adaptivecad.gui.pi_a_viewer` for a read‑only demonstration of the πₐ metric.
+This mode disables editing commands so you can inspect imported shapes.
+Geometry queries use `adaptivecad.geom.geodesic_distance` to measure hyperbolic separation.
+Higher level algorithms can move points toward targets via `HyperbolicConstraint` for constraint‑driven updates.

 ### Live parameter editing
 After the first AI generation, drag the sliders in the dialog to resize or tune α/μ without re‑prompting OpenAI.
 Every change re‑solves constraints and updates the body in real time.

 ## Parametric Dimensions
 AdaptiveCAD now includes a lightweight parameter system.
 Define variables in a